trailerzone/truthfans/README.md

 Each user has a digital ID, you can choose to stay completely anonymous in your contribution on the platform.

-Think of Wikipedia + A University Classroom = TruthFans.Com
+Think of this as if Wikipedia, Facebook, OpenStax & GPT-3 Had A Baby It Would Be, TruthFans.Com

+Interested in helping?
+Email: Levi@NowInviteMe.com